bio-tools-community/toolinfowarehouse/data/importFromGalaxyAtPasteur/readme.txt

 	  installed from toolshed (it's the first version, it will be improved) --> requirments: bioblend api available on github (https://github.com/afgane/bioblend.git)

+	-REMARKS:
+	  1/xml version may not correspond to the tool version 2/

 What's next:

    2/ Json enrichment with EDAM ontologies and other